-We polled local agents and found that the average real estate commission in Kentucky is 5.57%, which is higher then the national average.
+📊 The data: We surveyed local agents and found that the average real estate commission in Kentucky is 5.73%, which is higher than the national average of 5.50%.

-There are two real estate agents involved in a typical home sale:
+There are usually two real estate agents involved in a home sale:

-- The seller's agent (also called the listing agent), representing the home seller
+- The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home